ningbit/ningbit.github.io/source/_posts/2013-06-12-8-bit-git-the-challenges-of-creating-a-git-based-game-part-one.markdown

 Figuring out the gameplay logistics was half the battle.
 The other half was actually coding and "building the levels" in the repository.
 Here are some of the major issues I ran into as I built and played through the initial stages of the game:

-- In what finished form should the repository be pushed up to GitHub so it is playable when cloned
+- In what finished form should the repository be so, when pushed up to GitHub, it is playable when cloned
-- Would the player have access to the different branches after cloning
+- Will the player have access to the different branches after cloning
-- How to deal with the branch merges so there were no conflicts
+- How to deal with the branch merges so there are no conflicts
 - How to leave clear and concise instructions with moderate difficulty so as not to make the game too easy and boring or unplayable and confusing for a beginner

 In building the repository, order of creating branches and adding folders and files was extremely important as to not cross-pollute other branches.
 For example, I would want